Logiqx/sse-results/docs/tech/development.md

 #### Compose Project

-The WSW project makes use of a generic Docker Compose project which is available on GitHub.
+The SSE Results project makes use of a generic Docker Compose project which is available on GitHub.

 The Docker Compose project includes [Jupyter](https://jupyter.org/) and [MariaDB](https://mariadb.org/) but this project only requires the Jupyter service.

-Be sure to clone the generic compose project to the same directory that the wsw-results project was previously cloned:
+Be sure to clone the generic compose project to the same directory that the sse-results project was previously cloned:

 ```shell
 $ git clone git@github.com:Logiqx/dev-compose.git